Joseph Turow of the Annenberg School for Communication discusses Internet advertising policy.

 Penn in the News

-John DiIulio of the School of Arts and Sciences discusses policymaking in the Bush administration.
+Kathryn Dunn Tenpas of the School of Arts and Sciences discusses President Bush’s policy in regards to Iran’s nuclear program.

-Stephen Hoch of the Wharton School discusses the Gap’s appointment of a new CEO.
+Stephen Hoch of the Wharton School discusses consumer patterns.

-Mary Frances Berry of the School of Arts and Sciences discusses the Chicago Democratic debate.
+Rogers Smith of the School of Arts and Sciences discusses immigration policy’s effect on the political climate in the U.S.

-Susan Wachter of the Wharton School comments on homebuilder problems.
+Susan Wachter of the Wharton School comments on government regulation in the housing market.